jundalisay/spblist/content/en/material/principles/part-2/chapter-06.md

 This rule is the basis for:
 - Virtual particles filling "empty" space
 - Gravity pushing object down objects

+{{< q a="Adam-Smith" c="The History of Astronomy by Adam Smith Simplified" >}}
+According to Descartes, through an eternal revolution from rest to motion and motion to rest, the amount of motion in the universe was always the same.
+But there was no void.

+No part of matter could be moved without thrusting some other out of its place.
+The matter which any body pushed before it, rolled immediately backwards, to supply the place of that matter which flowed in behind it.

+This is similar to the swimming of a fish.
+The water, which it pushes before it, immediately rolls backwards, to supply the place of what flows in.
+It thus forms a vortex around the body of the fish.
+In the same way, the motion originally impressed by the Creator on matter produced in it an infinity of vortices, or circular streams.
+{{< /q >}}

 {{< dc t="Note" >}}
 This is in Part 2, Proposition 7 of Spinoza's Principles of Cartesian Philosophy, and inferred from Principia, Part 2, Article 33